 - Diagramming is a key component.

-- A sentence parsing process is used (as in Shurley Grammar).
-This is more like a flow chart approach with questions and answers.
+- A sentence parsing process is used that is similar to a flow chart approach with questions and answers.

-- Grammar is taught thoroughly so students need not repeat the same material year after year, and it is taught in context so students are more likely to understand and remember it.
+- Grammar is taught thoroughly so students need not repeat the same material year after year.
+It is taught in context so students are more likely to understand and remember it.

 - “Notes” pages remain in student books while exercise pages are removed.
 The student ends up with a reference notebook at the end of the course.

 Overall, these courses do a thorough job with grammar and diagramming and are easy for both teacher and student to use.
-However, you might need to work through sentence analysis/diagramming together with some students more than others.
+However, you might need to work through sentence analysis and diagramming together with some students more than others.
 In the end, I think most students will appreciate the efficiency of this approach even if it is challenging.

 High School Grammar Reinforcements